mtasa-typescript/mtasa-lua-types/README.md

 and
 [the stages description](https://gitlab.toliak.ru/mtasa/typescript/wiki-parser-python/docs/FunctionDocPipeline.png)

 (TL;DR: by default, you should not add function definitions manually.
-Thay can be parsed from MTASA Wiki and then edited)
+They can be parsed from MTASA Wiki and then edited)

 Also, please, apply prettier to the code